yellowbean/AbsBox/docs/source/analytics.rst

 .. versionadded:: 0.46.5

 After 0.46.5, the stop run can be specified by a :ref:`Condition` which will be evaluated on each distribution date described by :ref:`DatePattern`.
+Any condition met will stop the projection.

 .. code-block:: python